Smith-Treumann theory and the linkage principle: Fixed points of roots of unity on the affine Grassmannian

 under which the action of $N_G(T)(\scK_n)$ on $A_n$ identifies with the action of $\Waff$ on $V$ provided by $\cdot_n$.
 We will fix such an identification once and for all, and use it to identify all the data considered above related to $V$ as data related to $A_n$.
 (None of our considerations below will depend on the choice of identification~\eqref{eqn:apartment-V}.)

-The collection of fixed points of the reflections $s_{\alpha + m \hbar}$ (or in other words of kernels of the functions $f^n_{\alpha + m \hbar}$) defines a hyperplane arrangement in $A_n$, hence a collection of \emph{facets} (whose closures are the nonempty intersections of such hyperplanes).
+The collection of fixed points of the reflections $s_{\alpha + m \hbar}$ (or in other words of kernels of the functions $f^n_{\alpha + m \hbar}$) defines a hyperplane arrangement in $A_n$, hence a collection of \emph{facets} (see~\cite[Chap.~V, \S 1.2]{bourbaki}).
 In particular, $\mathbf{a}_n$ is a facet of maximal dimension, i.e.~an alcove.
 Another example of facet is the intersection $\mathbf{o}_n$ of the reflection hyperplanes associated with all the reflections $s_\beta$ with $\beta \in \mathfrak{R}$, i.e.~the set of $\Wf$-fixed points.
 The facets we will mainly be interested in are those contained in the closure $\overline{\mathbf{a}}_n$ of $\mathbf{a}_n$.